nguyenphuminh/JeChain/README.md

 After everything is all set, simply type `node .` to run the node.

-### Interacting with the node through JSON-RPC apis
+### Interacting with the node through RPC apis

 This process will require you to run an RPC server, basically leave `true` in `ENABLE_RPC` in `config.json` to enable it.

-To properly interact with the node, you should use the JSON-RPC apis, especially if you are creating dapps.
-To get started, check out [docs for JSON-RPC APIs here.](./JSON-RPC.md)
+To properly interact with the node, you should use the RPC apis, especially if you are creating dapps.
+To get started, check out [docs for RPC APIs here.](./RPC.md)

 **Note: This feature is still in its early stages, things might change when a stable release is ready.**